moby/moby/experimental/plugins_graphdriver.md

 {
   "ID": "46fe8644f2572fd1e505364f7581e0c9dbc7f14640bd1fb6ce97714fb6fc5187",
   "Parent": "2cd9c322cb78a55e8212aa3ea8425a4180236d7106938ec921d0935a4b8ca142"
+  "MountLabel": ""
 }
 ```

-Create a new, empty, filesystem layer with the specified `ID` and `Parent`.
+Create a new, empty, read-only filesystem layer with the specified
-`Parent` may be an empty string, which would indicate that there is no parent
+`ID`, `Parent` and `MountLabel`. `Parent` may be an empty string,
+which would indicate that there is no parent layer.
-layer.

 **Response**:
 ```